 When it comes to starting a business, you want to make sure you’re registered correctly, starting with applying for an ABN.
 This is the first step to legally creating your business and must be done before you begin trading.

 The term ABN is short for Australian Business Number.
-An ABN comes in the form of a unique, 11-digit number that identifies your business to the government, and is also used to inform the general public about your business by way of an ABN search.
+An ABN comes in the form of a unique, 11-digit number that identifies your business to the government, and is also used to inform the general public about your business by way of search on the ABN Lookup website.

-The fact is that not everyone needs an ABN, but if you are carrying out activities with the aim to make a profit, then it is most likely that you are legally defined as a business and therefore will require an ABN to track your business related activity.
+The fact is not everyone needs an ABN, but if you’re carrying out activities with an aim to make a profit, then it’s most likely that you are legally defined as a business and therefore will require an ABN to track your business related activity.

-Using online tools to check if you are entitled to an ABN is a good start.
+Using online tools to check if you’re entitled to an ABN is a good start.
 You can find an ABN entitlement quiz here.

-In short, though, if you are carrying on commercial activities or plan on starting an enterprise, making supplies connected with Australia’s indirect tax zone or are a Corporations Act company, you can apply for an ABN.
+In short, though, if you’re carrying on commercial activities or plan on starting an enterprise, making supplies connected with Australia’s indirect tax zone or are a Corporations Act company, you can apply for an ABN.